Site menu

 Eastern Green Links 3&4 - National Grid Upgrade

 This project is at an early stage in the process.
 Similar to the Grimsby to Walpole project, most of the proposed development lies outside Norfolk, however it will require two new converter stations in the Walpole area.
 The non-statutory consultation went live on 23 April and closed on 15 July 2024.
-The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) is expected May 2025.
+The formal statutory consultation on the project went live on 13 May and closed on 23 June 2025.
+The County Council have responded to the consultation.
+You can read the consultation response below.

 For more information about the Eastern Green Links 3 and 4, visit the National Grid website.